JaganKaran13/kafka-tool-gui/README.md

 Install python 3.4 and above
 Install pip to install the requirements

+For ubuntu users use the following command to install pip for python3,

+`sudo apt install python3-pip`

 ### Install the required packages
 run the following command if pip is already installed to your system.